Updated: Jan 21

 You may have had similar experiences when you first had a pet and didn’t grow up with one like me.

-What amazes me the most is ability of love you can feel for an animal.
+What amazes me the most is the amount of love you can feel for an animal.

 I didn’t have a clue because I was afraid of all animals around me.

 What has happened since last spring is somewhat of a miracle to me because my heart seems to have opened to all creatures of the animal kingdom.